Why Am I So Irritable? 16 Medical Causes of Irritability

 Watch out for mood changes as a side effect of a new prescription.
 For instance, Dr. Deitz says prednisone, which is used to treat conditions such as allergies and asthma, is a major medication to keep an eye on.
-“High-dose prednisone is an example of a physiological stressor that can produce a lot of irritation,” he says.
+“High-dose prednisone is an example of a physiological stressor that can produce a lot of irritability,” he says.
 “You want to look for any changes.”

 Narcissistic personality disorder

 People with narcissistic personality disorder have a higher sense of self-importance than those without the mental disorder.
 They tend to talk about themselves a lot, and are likely to snap if they don’t get that same attention from others.
 “When they don’t get affirmation, or get criticized, boy do they go off,” says Dr. Deitz.
-No matter where the emotion comes from, these 24 tips will help you calm down when you’re angry.

 People who abuse substances—particularly alcohol and cocaine—can get irritable during withdrawal.
 Alcohol pumps up dopamine levels in the “reward center” of the brain, so when those levels go back down and take the feel-good feelings with them, abusers could get cranky.
 “Alcohol itself may temporarily calm them for a little bit, but once alcohol levels fluctuate, they get irritable and need alcohol again,” says Dr. Lamm.